gollum/gollum/README.md

     Precious::App.set(:wiki_options, {:universal_toc => false})
     run Precious::App

+Your Rack middleware can pass author details to Gollum in a Hash in the session under the 'gollum.author' key.

 ## WINDOWS FILENAME VALIDATION
 Note that filenames on windows must not contain any of the following characters `\ / : * ? " < > |`.
 See [this support article](http://support.microsoft.com/kb/177506) for details.